nicolelaine/nicolesiggins.com/content/about.md

 ### Teaching & Sharing Knowledge
 I enjoy connecting with users of tech tools and helping people find and use available resources to achieve their goals.
 I like sharing tips that help others navigate the constantly evolving tech world.
 I'm someone who gets joy out of helping my parents with their tech woes!

-I welcome beginners—no question is too silly—and I’m great at translating between users and developers.
+I adore beginners.
+No question is too silly, and I’m great at translating between users and developers.
 I love seeing the smile on someone’s face when they realize they better understand a tool and can get the most out of it.

 ### Project & Product Management